Naohiro2g/minecraft_remote/README.md

 I believe the same is true for learning a foreign language. **Don't learn the language, use the language.** (I've just created the 'quote' now. ;) )

 ## Editions / versions and environments
+There are three different environments depending on the combination of Minecraft editions and versions.

+Regarding Python modules, the Java version 1.12.2 uses the traditional mcpi as in the Raspi version, while the Java version 1.16.5 uses the new mcje.
+The Java version 1.16.5 uses the new mcje.
+The RasPi version does not require any mods, while each of the two Java versions requires the same version of mods as Minecradt, and a Forge to house the mods.
 |Minecraft|Forge|mod|Python module|Scratch + Extension|
 |---|---|---|---|---|
 |Pi Edition (MCPI) Raspbery Pi|-|-|[mcpi](https://github.com/martinohanlon/mcpi)|Scratch 1.4 + [Scratch2MCPI](https://github.com/scratch2mcpi/scratch2mcpi)|
 |Java Edition (MCJE) 1.12.2|[Forge 1.12.2](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.12.2.html)|[RemoteControllerMod-1.12.2 v0.02](https://www.curseforge.com/minecraft/mc-mods/remote-controller/files/3242375)|[mcpi](https://github.com/martinohanlon/mcpi)|[Scratch 3 + MC Ext 1.12.2](https://takecx.github.io/scratch-gui/1-12-2/)|
 |Java Edition (MCJE) 1.16.5|[Forge 1.16.5](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.16.5.html)|[RemoteControllerMod-1.16.5 v0.05](https://www.curseforge.com/minecraft/mc-mods/remote-controller/files/3363255)|[mcje](./mcje)|[Scratch 3 + MC Ext 1.16.5](https://takecx.github.io/scratch-gui/1-16-5/)|

-***Optifine mod might fine tune on the visual effects of Minecraft Java Edition to make it snappier.
+***Optifine mod might fine tune on the visual effects of Minecraft Java Edition to make it snappier.You need to select the same version as Minecraft. https://optifine.net/downloads
-You need to select the same version as Minecraft. https://optifine.net/downloads You might need Java SE 8 JRE to run Forge. https://www.java.com/download/ie_manual.jsp***
+You might need Java SE 8 JRE to run Forge. https://www.java.com/download/ie_manual.jsp***

 You can run Minecraft Java Edition on Linux including Raspberry Pi, Mac and PC.
-Unfortunately, at least so far, new comer who cannnot have Mojang account are unable to launch the app on Raspberry Pi.
+Unfortunately, at least so far, new comer who cannnot have Mojang account are very difficult to launch the Java Edition app on Raspberry Pi.
+(Minecraft account system is in the middle of migrating from Mojang account to Microsoft one.
+Arm platform is not on the support list of Microsoft.)

 The changes of Minecraft Java Edition at 1.13 "Update Aquatic" were so significant that we were forced to stay with 1.12.2 for three long years in remote control over Minecraft.
 We broke thruough it by the huge effort of [takecx](https://github.com/takecx), then made it possible to work with version 1.16.5.